Engineer In Training (EI)

 DUTIES AND RESPONSIBILITIES

-- Develops, fosters and maintains client and contractor relationships.
+- Develops, fosters and maintains client relationships.

 - Participates in proactive team efforts to achieve departmental and company goals.